 I’ve always loved the near-perfect power pop of the Raspberries, and I knew their roots were in the Choir, where band members Wally Bryson, Jim Bonfanti and Dave Smalley honed their skills.

-There have been re-issues of their early stuff, most notably “Choir Practice” and their single “Baby It’s Cold Outside.”
+There have been re-issues of this Cleveland band’s early stuff, most notably “Choir Practice” and their single “Baby It’s Cold Outside.”

 Cayamo 2018 review – A week of high points